• Home

 Some other great restaurants you might want to try for lunch or dinner today include Chef Juan’s Kitchen, Wish Willy Bar & Grill or Pasta Per Caso.
 For the inside scoop, check out the best restaurants on Caye Caulker.

-Today will be a slow, relaxing day exploring the north side of Caye Caulker.
+Today will be a slow, relaxing day exploring the Caye Caulker North Island.

 After visiting The Split, you know that Caye Caulker is actually two islands.
 The south side, where you’ll spend most of your time, is the most developed of the two.
 The north side has only a handful of hotels and restaurants, but it is worth checking out because it has some of Caye Caulker’s only sandy beaches!